Agent-Based Optimal Control for Image Processing: Acknowledgments

-We declare that no dog was harmed for the execution of the numerical tests. \\ This work was supported by the Italian National Group of Scientific Computing (GNCS-INDAM).
-The authors also acknowledge the support of Sapienza University of Rome for the project ``Advanced Computational Methods for Real-World Applications: Data-Driven Models, Hyperbolic Equations and Optimal Control", CUP: B83C25000880005. \\ A.O. is supported by the European Union -- Next Generation EU, Mission 4, Component 1, CUP 351: B83C22003530006. \\ S.C. is supported by the PNRR-MUR project ``Italian Research Center on High Performance Computing, Big Data and Quantum Computing''. \\ G.V. acknowledges the support of MUR (Ministry of University and Research) under the MUR-PRIN PNRR Project 2022 No.~P2022JC95T ``Data-driven discovery and control of multi-scale interacting artificial agent system''.
+This work was supported by the Italian National Group of Scientific Computing (GNCS-INDAM).
+The authors also acknowledge the support of Sapienza University of Rome for the project ``Advanced Computational Methods for Real-World Applications: Data-Driven Models, Hyperbolic Equations and Optimal Control", CUP: B83C25000880005.